 Automated Testing is Better than Manual Testing

-Testing requires a human to make a sound judgement on the usability of the system.
+Testing requires a human to make a sound judgment on the usability of the system.
 We can spot anomalies when we were not anticipating.
-We should not be lenient towards one or the other, as both methods are required to get insight to the quality of the application.
+We should not be lenient towards one or the other, as both methods are required to get insight into the quality of the application.

 Achieving 100% Automated Testing

 Just as there is no practical way of achieving 100% test coverage (due to endless possible permutations), the same applies to test automation.
-We can increase test coverage by running automate tests with more data, more configurations, covering a whole variety of operating systems, browsers, but achieving 100% is still an unrealistic goal.
-When it comes to test automation, more tests do not necessarily mean better quality or better confidence.
+We can increase test coverage by running automated tests with more data, more configurations, covering a whole variety of operating systems, browsers, but achieving 100% is still an unrealistic goal.
+When it comes to automated testing, more tests do not necessarily mean better quality or better confidence.
 It all depends on how good a test is designed.
-Instead of aiming for a full coverage, instead focus on the most important area of functionality which is crucial to the business.
+Rather than aiming for full coverage instead, focus on the most important area of functionality which is crucial to the business.

 Higher Rate of Defect Detection through Automated Checks